rslayer/bhulan/README.md

     * File Directory - directory location of the GPS files to be processed
     * File Extension - extension of the file.
 This will determine how the system imports the file.
 Currently supporting excel files.
 Future iterations will have support for csv files
 * run *setup.py* to import trucks, compute properties, and compute stops

+# import file format
+* the gps data to be processed by bhulan must be provided in a designated format
+* the input files must contain the following columns in the given format:
+    * vehicle id - unique identifier of the vehicle
+    * date and time - the date and time of the record. the date must be provided in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601)
+    * latitude - the current latitude of the vehicle location
+    * longitude - the current longitude of the vehicle location
+    * direction - the direction of the vehicle
+    * velocity - the current observed velocity of the vehicle
+    * temperature - the current outside temperature

+refer to the sample file in the sampledata folder.

 # key properties
 * getTruckPoints - returns all the truck points for a given truck (truckId).
 It will return the points for that day if date is proved (datenum)